-Demand side actions include voluntary water saving initiatives, implementation of Temporary Use Bans (TUBs), reduction of the Leckford Bridge export, and ultimately Non-essential Use Bans which will be subject to an Emergency Drought Order.
+Demand side actions include voluntary water saving initiatives, implementation of Temporary Use Bans (TUBs), reduction of the Leckford Bridge export, Non-essential Use Bans which will be subject to Drought Order, and ultimately Emergency Drought Orders.

 Supply side actions will focus on maximising the abstraction primarily from Tidworth BH2 and BH3, secondarily from Chalkpit and eventually by-passing partially the GAC (Granular Activated Carbon) filtration process to compensate for the loss of Chalkpit should the groundwater level drop below the bottom of the well.